-I put together this simple guide to help you better understand what foods are considered Kosher for Passover.
-Passover is observed for seven days in Israel and eight days in the Diaspora.
-During Passover, the Jewish kosher laws become a lot more challenging.
+I put together this simple guide to help you better understand what foods are considered Kosher for Passover and to make sure your Passover seder runs as smoothly as possible!
+The jewish holiday of Passover is observed for seven days in Israel and eight days in the Diaspora.
+During Passover, the Jewish kosher food laws become a lot more challenging.
 Leavened and fermented grain products are prohibited to commemorate our freedom from Egyptian slavery.
 When the Jews escaped Egypt (led by Moses), they didn’t have time to let their breads rise before going into the desert.
 Because of this, any type of leavened bread or bread product is prohibited during Passover.
 These leavened products, known as chametz, include certain grain-based foods like breads, pasta, pastries, breadcrumbs, crackers, etc. Unleavened bread, aka “matzo,” traditionally takes the place of chametz during Passover.

 What foods are forbidden during Passover?